avinoamr/prettylogs/README.md

 This library doesn't solve the problem.
 Instead, it attempts to reduce the boilerplate of logging by making it minimalistic and concise.

-> Note: `prettylogs` uses the unholy magic of monkey patching the built-in `basestring` type.
-If you are disgusted by it, now will be a good time to leave.
+> Note: `prettylogs` uses a tiny temporary class overhead for every logline.
+If your system is memory- or performance-sensitive you might prefer using the regular logging facility.

 Getting Started
 ---------------